-- 1. Open the Amazon EC2 console. - 2.
-Click Network Interfaces in the navigation pane. - 3.
-Right-click the network interface, and then select Associate Address. - 4.
-In the Associate Elastic IP Address dialog box, select the Elastic IP address from the Address list.
+- 1. Open the Amazon EC2 console. - Click Network Interfaces in the navigation pane. - 3.
+Right-click the network interface, and then select Associate Address. - In the Associate Elastic IP Address dialog box, select the Elastic IP address from the Address list.

-Amazon Elastic Compute Cloud User Guide for Microsoft Windows Disassociating an Elastic IP Address from a Network Interface
+Disassociating an Elastic IP Address from a Network Interface

-- In Associate to private IP address, select the private IP address to associate with the Elastic IP address. - 6.
-Select Allow reassociation to allow the Elastic IP address to be associated with the specified network interface if it's currently associated with another instance or network interface, and then click Associate Address.
+- In Associate to private IP address, select the private IP address to associate with the Elastic IP address. - Select Allow reassociation to allow the Elastic IP address to be associated with the specified network interface if it's currently associated with another instance or network interface, and then click Associate Address.